SanviAgarwal/SkillSense-Resume_Analysis/README.md

 ~Resume upload functionality
 ~Gives a comprehensive insight into your resume and tells what skills are you missing for your desired job description

-🌟To execute this code in the terminal write "streamlit run app2.py" and press enter
+🌟To execute this code in the terminal write "streamlit run App.py" in terminal and press enter